JetBrains/kotlin-web-site/docs/topics/equality.md

 implements [referential equality](#referential-equality).
 However, classes in Kotlin can override the `equals()` function to provide a custom equality logic and, in this way, implement structural equality.

-Value classes and data classes are two specific types in Kotlin that automatically override `equals()`.
+Value classes and data classes are two specific Kotlin types that automatically override the `equals()` function.
-Value classes override the `equals()` function to implement structural equality by default.
+That's why they implement structural equality by default.

-Similarly, data classes override the `equals()` function to implement structural equality by default.
-However, if the `equals()` function is marked as `final` in the parent class, its behavior remains unchanged.
+However, in the case of data classes, if the `equals()` function is marked as `final` in the parent class, its behavior remains unchanged.

 Distinctly, non-data classes (those not declared with the `data` modifier) do not override the `equals()` function by default.
 Instead, non-data classes implement referential equality behavior inherited from the `Any` class.